Fact-checked by the CapitalLendingNews editorial team

 How fast can fintech lenders fund a home repair loan?

-Most major fintech lenders — including SoFi, LendingClub, and Upgrade — fund approved loans within 1 to 3 business days.
+Most major fintech lenders, including SoFi, LendingClub, and Upgrade, fund approved loans within 1 to 3 business days.
 Some offer same-day funding for borrowers who complete verification before noon.
 This is significantly faster than home equity products, which can take 2 to 6 weeks.

-Do fintech installment loans have prepayment penalties for home repair loans?
+Do fintech installment loans have prepayment penalties?